 You can remove your IPC cuff when you need to shower.
-Check your skin when the device is off and alert your provider if there are any areas of tenderness, swelling, warmth, redness, or skin breakdown.
+Check your skin when the device is off and alert your provider if there are any areas of pain, swelling, warmth, redness, or skin breakdown.
 Make sure to put it back on as soon as possible.
 The more you use it, the more you will lower your risk of DVT and pulmonary embolism.

 Your healthcare team may give you other instructions about what to do with your IPC device.

 What happens after use of intermittent pneumatic compression devices?